Modern Christian Christmas Traditions

 People often place a star at the top of the tree to symbolize one of these traditions.

-An angel at the top of the tree.
+An angel is placed at the top of the tree.

 -